 We will continue to use our Title I funds to provide supplemental supports for students.
 All students are screened and benchmarked multiple times per year to assess their progress towards grade level standards.
 In reading, all students take the benchmark assessment three times/year (September, January, May).
 This data is analyzed and students can be referred for additional intervention.
 In addition, students are assessed using the Fountas & Pinnell benchmark assessment system at least twice per year - October and February - to determine progress in reading grade level text.
 This data is used to flag students for intervention, as well as to determine groupings and instructional levels in reading.
 All new students are given the benchmark assessment within two weeks of enrolling in school.
+Benchmarking is being reviewed to determine best practice, materials, and methods to be utilized.
 In math, all students are assessed three times/year (September, January, May).
 This data is analyzed and students can be referred for additional intervention.
 Formal data analysis and intervention grouping team meetings are held twice/year - September and February.
 However, a student can be referred into or out of intervention at any time.
 The school data team examines school-wide data (including academics, attendance, and behavior) on a monthly basis and flags students who need additional support.

 Intervention groups are run by several staff members.
 We have two and a half special education case managers, an ELL teacher, and a reading specialist, all funded by the district.
 We have added an additional ELL teacher for 2022-2023.
 In addition, we have 3 intervention teachers (.8 FTE) funded by Title One.
 These teachers collaborate with classroom teachers to provide targeted small group instruction to students in grades K-3 on a daily basis.
-Group times are typically 40 minutes each.
-Fountas & Pinnell Leveled Literacy Intervention (LLI) is utilized for many students struggling with reading.
+Group times will be 30 minutes each as our building schedule will be under Department of Justice requirements.
+Fountas & Pinnell Leveled Literacy Intervention (LLI) is utilized for many students struggling with reading and is being reviewed for future use.
 Wilson FUNdations is utilized for students struggling with phonetic concepts.
 Elements of Number Worlds and Connecting Math Concepts are utilized for math intervention.
 These instructional programs have been purchased primarily using Title One funds.
 Collaboration between interventionists and classroom teachers is critical to determine students in need of intervention, the focus area of the intervention, and the plan for intervention.